Okami0x0/OpenLovable/system-prompt.md

 README.md
 ```
-# Welcome to your OpenLovable project
+# Welcome to your Dira-Tak-Builder project

 ## Project info